Friday, June 4, 2021

 Most webinars will be recorded for those who are unable to attend the live meeting.

 More than 20% of adults—or 1 in 5—experience a behavioral health disorder every year in the United States.
-Behavioral health disorders can be challenging to identify, screen for and treat, especially in rural communities and the supply of behavioral health providers often cannot meet the demand for services.
-This NCSL webinar will highlight state policy options for legislators aiming to increase access to rural behavioral health services including opportunities to improve crisis hotlines, increase access to opioid use disorder treatment and overdose prevention, leverage emerging health professionals to address workforce gaps and consider scope of practice and licensing policies for behavioral health professionals.
+Behavioral health disorders can be challenging to identify, screen for and treat, especially in rural communities.
+The supply of behavioral health providers often cannot meet the demand for services.
+This NCSL webinar highlighted state policy options to increase access to rural behavioral health services including opportunities to improve crisis hotlines, increase access to opioid use disorder treatment and overdose prevention, leverage emerging health professionals to address workforce gaps, and consider scope of practice and licensing policies for behavioral health professionals.